 The protection provided by OSHA to construction workers in case guardrails is not enough to mandate that a fall resistant and fall arrest system that compliant with their standards will be put in place wherever they are working at a fall height that is greater than 6 feet.
 Fall resistant systems are so designed that they prevent workers from falling off catwalks, while fall arrest systems prevent, as the word suggests break the workers’ fall and keep them from crashing to the ground and grievously hurting themselves.

 OSHA prescribes that a catwalk platform cannot exceed four times its width.
-The stairs that extend to the catwalk have to be at least 16 inches broad, 7 inches deep and the distance between the steps has to be no bigger than 10 inches.
-Catwalks are also required to have self-closing safety gates to ensure that workers don’t fall through the openings.
+OSHA 1910 calls for minimum tread width of 22” & maximum rise of 9 1/2” Catwalks are also required to have self-closing safety gates to ensure that workers don’t fall through the openings.

 It is mandated that all walking surfaces have to be equipped with nonskid surfaces or grating.
 It is further required that footboards be used to prevent tools and materials from falling on to the work areas below.